 Fissured Tongue

 Micro grooves that normally exist on the tongue may be deeper in some people.
-In fact, this can cause the tongue to have a wrinkled appearance.
+This can cause the tongue to have a wrinkled appearance.
 However, these vertical grooves on the tongue, which we call fissures, usually have no connection with a disease.
-Fissured tongue is found in about 5 percent of Americans.
+A fissured tongue is found in about 5 percent of Americans.

 The fissured tongue can appear at birth or develop during childhood.
 The exact cause of the cracked tongue is unknown.
 Sometimes, however, it can be associated with underlying conditions such as malnutrition, Down syndrome, etc.